-- (i) The Group Lift Element begins once the Skaters begin to form their group for the lift. - (ii) All Skaters must participate in a Group Lift Element either by being the lifted Skater, by supporting the lifted Skater or by executing a free skating element. - (iii) The Group Lift(s) must meet the definition for group lifts (see Rule 990 paragraph 4. a. vii) b). - (iv) The free skating element(s), executed by the remaining Skaters, not participating in the lift, may be the same or different and executed at approximately the same time as the lift. - (v) The Group Lift Element ends when the lifted Skater is set down.
+- (i) The Group Lift Element begins once the Skaters begin to form their group for the lift. - (ii) All Skaters must participate in a Group Lift Element either by being the lifted Skater, by supporting the lifted Skater or by executing a free skating Element. - (iii) The Group Lift(s) must meet the definition for group lifts (see Rule 990 paragraph 3. a. vi) b). - (iv) The free skating Element(s), executed by the remaining Skaters, not participating in the lift, may be the same or d) INTERSECTION ELEMENT

-(vi) All Skaters must act as unit.
+- different and executed at approximately the same time as the lift. - (v) The Group Lift Element ends when the lifted Skater is set down. - (vi) All Skaters must act as unit.